ad-si/RosettaGit/content/tasks/99-bottles-of-beer/index.md

 ```

-### =Writer monad and Template Haskell=
+### Writer monad and Template Haskell

 Another version, which uses a Writer monad to collect each part of the song.
 It also uses Template Haskell to generate the song at compile time.

 ```haskell
 {-# LANGUAGE TemplateHaskell #-}